Why do people choose to home educate?

 What about socialisation?

+There are so many opportunities for structured, unstructured, "academic" and purely social events that you would not be able to fit it all into your week.
 However, parents are responsible for transportation and it is much easier to get to everything if you drive, as town centre venues are expensive to hire, so most events take place in cheaper venues.

 Do I have to fill in the form that I got from the council?